• Skip to primary navigation

 Simmer uncovered to let excess liquid evaporate, stirring often to prevent sticking.
 For quicker thickening, add a small amount of a starch such as masa harina or a purée of beans and simmer until the texture tightens.

-• Chili tastes flat or dull:
+• Chili tastes bland:

 Check salt first; under-seasoning is the most common reason a chili lacks punch.
 If salt is correct, add small amounts of acid (like citrus or vinegar), umami boosters, or a pinch more chili and spices, letting it simmer briefly to integrate.